List of People Who Matter

 Humayoun earned his Bachelors of Engineering in Software Engineering from the National University of Sciences and Technology,

-and is currently pursuing his Masters in Computer Science from USC Viterbi School of Engineering.
+and has earned his Masters degree in Computer Science from USC.
 He has developed mobile apps and games for Android and iOS which have a combined more than 1 million downloads!

 He has been passing down his abilities through teaching for the past 4 years, and especially loves to teach C++ and Java.
 You name it, and Humayoun can do it when it comes to programming and software development.